felixbuenemann/vblob/doc/blob service rest api.md

 ### Listing keys of objects in one bucket
 Buckets may contain many objects.
 Enumerating the objects in a Bucket returns an alphabetically sorted list of keys and additional metadata about each item.
-This feature is currently unsupported by the FS driver.

     GET http://<service-endpoint>/<bucket-name>